ars1mm/expense-tracker/README.md

 ## Prerequisites

 Before you begin, ensure you have the following installed:
-- Node.js (v14 or higher)
+- Node.js (v18 or higher)
-- npm or yarn
+- npm
-- Git
+- Firebase account

 ## Getting Started